opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/understanding-sensitivity.rst.txt

 .. note::

     Like with flatmaps, the sensitivity increase doesn't depend on the *contents* of the private table.
-It only depends on the åcontents of the public table, i.e. the number of rows in the public table with each value of the join key.
+It only depends on the contents of the public table, i.e. the number of rows in the public table with each value of the join key.

 Private joins